 Intermittent fasting (IF) eat-fast-live-longer- Michael Mosley 5:2 diet

-IF is a simple, flexible and sustainable way to ensure not only fat loss, but it also brings about many other health benefits.
+IF is a simple, flexible and sustainable way to ensure not only fat loss but also brings about many other health benefits.
 It involves days of 'normal' eating interspersed with fasting days.
 There are many ways to IF.
-From cutting calories by around 75% to around 500 calories for women and 600 calories for men to eating one meal of unrestricted calories up to and including every day.
+From cutting calories by around 75% to about 500 calories for women and 600 calories for men to eating one meal of unrestricted calories daily.
 (N.B.
 Hunger feelings come and go, usually around dinner time.
 You will not spend the whole day feeling hungry).

 Other Health Benefits of IF:

 Scientific tests in the US have concluded that IF brings about an impressive lowering in blood pressure and cholesterol levels.
 This leads to a reduced risk of heart attack or stroke.

 It decreases the body’s production of insulin, which in turn decreases the risk of diabetes and helps the body to burn fat.
 Diabetes is associated with an increased risk of heart attack, stroke, impotence, blindness and loss of limbs due to bad circulation.

 IF brings about a reduction in a growth hormone called IGF-1 (differs to growth hormone GH), which although necessary in early life when you are growing, high levels in later life appear to lead to accelerated ageing and cancer.

 Fasting makes the body switch to a process called Autophagy where the body starts breaking down and recycling old cells.
 This process decreases the chance that cells will become cancerous.

 Although tests have only and can only be carried out on mice, fasting appears to stave off the onset of Alzheimer's.